 Ruth Heidrich is a prolific runner who has maintained an astonishing level of fitness into her senior years.

 A survivor of an aggressive breast cancer, Ruth turned vegan in 1982 aged 47 in response to the diagnosis.
-She has won over 900 medals for running of all distances, some of her most prestigious include:
+She has won over 900 medals for running of all distances, up to and including ironman triathlon.
+This distance is a 2.4 miles swim followed by a 112 mile cycle, ending with a marathon (26.2 mile) run.
+Some of her most prestigious include:

 - March 1988: 1st age group place in the New Zealand Ironman Triathlon, aged 53.

 - August 1988: 1st place in age group in the Japan Ironman Triathlon.

 - Nov 1997:1st place in age group at Hawaii State Senior Olympics in seven separate track and 10 K road races

 Ruth has undertaken fitness testing at the Cooper Clinic, which includes running on a treadmill to exhaustion.
 In 1990 she set the record for the 55-59 age group, and five years later she set the record for 60-65.
 In 1999 she again broke the 60-65 record, despite being at the older end of the age bracket.